-Windows Update is an underestimated cornerstone of your system’s integrity and security.
-Microsoft regularly delivers security patches, hotfixes, and software updates through Windows Update.
-If this service stops running or is turned off, Windows becomes vulnerable to bugs and security holes.
-The update process has been greatly streamlined for Windows 10, but that doesn’t mean it’s always problem free – especially when it comes to compatibility issues or updates that may need to be patched.
+Windows Update is sometimes underestimated as a cornerstone of your system’s integrity and security.
+Microsoft regularly delivers security patches, hotfixes, and software updates through Windows Update, and so if this service stops running or is turned off, then Windows can become vulnerable to bugs and security holes.
+The update process has been greatly streamlined for Windows 10, but that doesn’t mean it’s always problem-free, especially when it comes to compatibility and patches.

-We’ll show you how to get Windows Update working again when it fails, and what to do if it looks like the update is causing problems.
+Here, we’ll show you how to get Windows Update working again when it fails, and what to do if it looks like an update is causing problems.

 Go online and see if there’s a problem

-Go online and take a look at Windows update news!
+Go online and take a look at Windows update news.
 We put this step first because it’s surprising how much it helps when you run into an unexpected problem.
-Search for a phrase like “Windows update problems” or “Windows 10 update” and see what latest news results Google has.
+Search for a phrase like “Windows update problems” or “Windows 10 update” and see if there’s any recent news regarding the software.

-In some cases, the update itself may have known issues and will need to be patched.
-This is particularly common if the update fails to complete or causes something to stop working.
+In some cases, an update may suffer from known issues and will need to be patched.
+This is particularly common if the update fails to complete, or causes something to stop working.

-- Go to or search for Settings.
-While in Settings, look for the Update & Security option and open it.
+Step 1: Go to or search for Settings.
+While in Settings, select the Update & Security option.

-- Here, select the Windows Update tab at the top of the list.
-Then go to the Advanced Options option at the bottom of the window.
+Step 2: Select the Windows Update tab at the top of the list.
+Then, click Change active hours at the bottom of the window.

 Run the Windows Update Troubleshooter

-Microsoft knows that sometimes updates bring along a few unwanted issues, which is why they’ve created the Windows Update Troubleshooter.
-This tool will run through your basic operating system parameters and look for any obvious problems that are keeping Windows Update from functioning correctly.
-If it can, it will fix them automatically, or at least let you know what the problem seems to be.
+Microsoft knows that sometimes updates bring along a few unwanted issues, which is why the company created the Windows Update Troubleshooter.
+This tool will run through your basic operating system parameters and look for any obvious problems that may be keeping Windows Update from functioning correctly.
+If it can, the troubleshooter will also fix them automatically, or at least let you know what the issue is.

 Check your installation error code

 If your update fails or creates problems, it will often give you an installation error code.
-They don’t tell you much by themselves, but they do include a lot of useful information if you hop online and consult Microsoft’s quick guide on the matter.
-This link goes to a table of the error codes and what they mean.
-If you can’t get an instant fix, see if your error is on the list and what Microsoft suggests that you do about it.
+The codes don’t tell you much by themselves, but they do include a lot of useful info if you hop online and consult Microsoft’s guide on the matter.
+Below, we’ve included a table highlighting some of the more common errors.

 Try one of these quick fixes to resolve common Windows Update issues